allisonc2lee/university-portfolio/README.md

    Role: Web Developer and Designer

    Idea: This is version 2.0 of my Food Guide app.
-Living in Lethbridge is kind of dry for young people and new students since we do not know where to eat and where to hang out with our friends.
-Or sometimes, we just have no idea where should we dine out.
-I'd like to make Lethbridge more interesting by providing information to the residents here.
-Instead of providing specific data to users, this app will provide a random reason to the user.
-It is fun to explore the city if we get random restaurant information.
+Living in Lethbridge can be difficult for young people and new students who are looking for places to hangout at with friends, or restaurants to dine at.
+I'd like to make Lethbridge more interesting by providing information about popular places to eat at to the residents here.
+Instead of providing specific data to users, this app will provide a random result.

-   This is my first individual web project, I was learning React online after my internship and part-time job.
-I create custom components to call and render the Zomato API.
-For this project, my main focus is the functionality and React, therefore, I did not put too much CSS element.
+After my internship and part-time job, this is my first individual web project that I worked on while learning React.
+I created custom components to call and render the Zomato API.
+For this project, my main focus is the functionality and React, therefore, I did not spend as much time with the CSS.
 The UI design is very similar to my first project, but it is more responsive and dynamic.

 ---